Into Windows

 Create a Restore Point in Windows 10 step11

-Tip: If you want to know what all programs will be removed, select a restore point and then click Scan for affected programs.
-As you likely know, restore point only deletes applications that have been installed after creating the selected restore point.
+Tip: If you want to know what programs will be removed, select a restore point and then click Scan for affected programs.
+As you likely know, a restore point only deletes applications that have been installed after creating the selected restore point.

 Your documents, pictures, and other files will be preserved.